Fleece Jackets - The Insulating Layer

 initial appearances, you do get what you pay for.
 More expensive

-fleece fabrics insulate better and retain their insulating
+fleece fabrics insulate better, are softer and retain their insulating

 qualities and non-pilling appearance after continued use.

 Antarctic and Mountain Clothing

 Advantages of fleece:

 - Provides warmth without the weight and bulk of traditional insulating fabrics

 - Very breathable to provide comfort in all activities; does not restrict the movement of water vapor

 - Machine washable